Claudia Alexander: Awards and honors

-The year of her graduation from the University of Michigan she was named "U-M Woman of the Year in Human Relations", and in 2002 she earned the Atmospheric, Oceanic and Space Sciences Alumni Merit Award.
+The year of her graduation from the University of Michigan she was named "U-M Woman of the Year in Human Relations", and she was among the first 20 African Americans students to graduate with a PhD in astronomy-physics.
+In 2002 she earned the Atmospheric, Oceanic and Space Sciences Alumni Merit Award, and she also was a member of their National Advisory Board.

 In 2003, Alexander was awarded the Emerald Honor for Women of Color in Research & Engineering by Career Communications Group, Inc.—publisher of Black Engineer & Information Technology Magazine—at the National Women of Color Research Sciences and Technology Conference.

 The Claudia Alexander Scholarship was established for undergraduate students at her alma mater in 2007 by her uncle, Jiles Williams.
-The scholarship supports need-based students majoring in Climate and Space Sciences and Engineering in the University of Michigan's College of Engineering.
+The scholarship supports need-based students majoring in climate and space sciences and engineering in the University of Michigan's college of engineering.

-Alexander was a member of the American Geophysical Union—where she served as chair of the diversity subcommittee— and the Association for Women Geoscientists, where she was named "Woman of the Year".
+Alexander was a member of the American Geophysical Union—where she served as chair of the diversity subcommittee.
+In American Geophysical Union (AUG), she focused on education and diversity in earth and space sciences.
+She also served in the Association for Women Geoscientists, where she was named "Woman of the Year".

 In 2015 scientists from the European Space Agency's Rosetta mission honored their deceased colleague by naming a feature after her on the mission's target, comet 67P/Churyumov-Gerasimenko.
 A gate-like feature on the comet has been named C. Alexander Gate.

 The University of Michigan Women in Science and Engineering office gives an annual award in her honor: the Claudia Joan Alexander Trailblazer Award for groundbreaking accomplishments and contributions to STEM.
+In 2020, the American Astronomical Society's Division for Planetary Sciences introduced the Claudia J. Alexander Prize awarded to scientists who have significantly advanced the field.

 Not long after her death, the Miles From Tomorrowland episodes "A Growing Problem" and "The Tardigrade Escapade" were released in her memory.